Villains of Broadway

 “Wicked” is rather multi-dimensional when it comes to the main character.
 We have a specific good guy – Glinda, an anti-hero (blamed to be a villain) – Elphaba, and an antagonist in somewhat of a shadow – The Wizard, along with the government.
 They represent something that is still common in the 21st century – tyrannical, oppressive regimes.

-The Wizard, Morrible, and the government hold all the power in The Land of Oz.
+A very realistic version of the modern villains of Broadway, The Wizard, Morrible, and the government holds all the power in The Land of Oz.
 They control the media, and thus – the people.
-They discriminate the different (animals like Dr. Dillamond and the lion cub) and suppress everyone that dares to stand up.
+They discriminate against the different (animals like Dr. Dillamond and the lion cub) and suppress everyone that dares to stand up.
 They blamed Elphaba to be the biggest possible villain, called her Wicked, and when she retaliated – they just lost it (I promise no good deed will I attempt to do again ever again no good deed will I do again!
 We have a happy end here, too, with Glinda gaining all the glory, the government gets overthrown, and Elphaba flies to the sunset with Fiyero.

 It is very common for Disney characters to gain more dimensions when they get on stage.
 They look really evil.
 Scar kills Mufasa, and blames it to Simba, thus sending him to an exile.
 He is cunning, calculating, and Machiavellian.
 However, he is far too tyrannical to be successful.
 In the end, Simba returns to serve justice.